 If you’re pitching your business to a public body, find out what they want and let them know how you can provide them with added value.
 If you’re trying to reach Joe Public, you must tell them about the benefits your product/service offers, as well as how their custom will make a positive contribution in a wider context, because this can provide an additional reason to buy from you.

 Local community support groups are a good first port of call.
-You can also contact Social Enterprise UK – the national body for social enterprises in the UK – for help and advice.
+You can also contact us at Social Enterprise UK – we're the national body for social enterprises in the UK – for help and advice.
 Social entrepreneurs – as with all others – need to carry out a lot of research before starting up.
 You need to find out what information and support is out there.